ActianCorp/integration-platform-docs/docs/integration-agent/quickstart-install.md

    See [Service Logs & Monitoring](#service-logs--monitoring) below.

-If you encounter issues, ensure that the agent is active.
-See [Activating and Deactivating Agents](../integration-manager/agents-and-devices/activate-agent).
-If the issue doesn’t resolve, ensure that the Actian Integration Service is running.
+If you encounter issues, activate the agent.
+See [Managing Agents and Devices](../integration-manager/agents-and-devices/managing-agents-and-devices).
+If the issue doesn’t resolve, ensure that the service is running.

 ### Run Your First DJAR